USRSE/usrse.github.io/_posts/newsletters/2023-03-29-newsletter.md

 The April community call will be on Friday, **April 14, 2pm ET/1pm CT/12pm MT/11am PT**.

 The topic of the community call will be the first ever US-RSE conference, which will take place in Chicago, IL, October 16-18, 2023.
 We are committed to making this event successful!
 To ensure its usefulness to the US-RSE community, we’d like to hear your thoughts and ideas!
-That’s why the next community call will be all about the conference.
+That’s why this community call will be all about the conference.
 Are there specific events you would like to see?
 What would or wouldn’t make you attend?
-Do you have concrete ideas of how this conference could be useful to you?
+Do you have concrete ideas on how this conference could be useful to you?
 Join us and discuss with other members of the community.

 **Registration details**
 You can register for this community call [here](https://asu.zoom.us/meeting/register/tZUkdOqrrDgqHdKXUbh__bHT-ENeSWMrdgLK).